A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): System model

 The agreement and the total order properties are non-uniform---they apply only to non-faulty servers. \ifdefined\TECHREP As a consequence, it is not necessary for all non-faulty servers to A-deliver the messages A-delivered by faulty servers.
 This may lead to inconsistencies in some applications, such as a persistent database (i.e., as a reaction of A-delivering a message, a faulty server issues a write on disk).
 Uniformity can facilitate the development of such applications, yet, it comes at a cost.
-In general, applications can protect themselves from non-uniformity (e.g., any persistent update that is contingent on the A-delivery of $m$, must wait for $m$ to be A-delivered by at least $f+1$ servers).
-In Appendix~\ref{app:uniformity} we discuss the modifications required by uniformity. \fi \ifdefined\PAPER The modifications required for uniformity are discussed in the extended technical report~\cite{poke2017adual_tr}. \fi
+In general, applications can protect themselves from non-uniformity (e.g., any persistent update that is contingent on the A-delivery of $m$, must wait for $m$ to be A-delivered by at least $f+1$ servers). \fi In Appendix~\ref{app:uniformity} we discuss the modifications required by uniformity.